traefik/mesh/README.md

-# traefik-mesh-controller
+# i3o

-Controller for service mesh
+The simple service mesh controller

+To run this app, simply `make build`